MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 | Name | Description |
 |------|---------------|
-| Developer Compliance Center URL  | Set this environment variable to the URL for the **Developer Compliance Center** canvas app.<Br>   - [Get App URL – Production Environment](internal link)<Br>- [Get App URL – Teams Environment](internal link)<Br>If you have installed the CoE Starter Kit components in a Dataverse for Teams environment, this app is called: Developer Compliance Center (Teams version) and is part of the Core for Teams solution.
+| Developer Compliance Center URL  | Set this environment variable to the URL for the **Developer Compliance Center** canvas app.
+See: [Get App URL – Production Environment](faq.md#get-a-power-apps-url-from-a-production-environment) or [Get App URL – Teams Environment](faq.md#add-apps-to-microsoft-teams).
+If you have installed the CoE Starter Kit components in a Dataverse for Teams environment, this app is called: Developer Compliance Center (Teams version) and is part of the Core for Teams solution.
 If you have installed the CoE starter Kit ina  Production environment, this app is called Developer Compliance Center and is part of the Governance components solution.

 ## Exempt environments from the compliance process